 As has been a holiday tradition for more than 20 years, the Santa at ABC Carpet & Home is available for photo opportunities in the Union Square neighborhood 11am–3pm Nov.
 28–30 and Dec.
 6, 13 and 20.
 The scene is apropos of a home-furnishings store, featuring an elaborate Victorian-style sitting area draped in velvet and filled with housewares.
 The wait here is also shorter than almost any other place you’ll visit in the city.
 888 Broadway; abchome.com

-Santa, elves and reindeer are on hand at Santa’s Winter Garden in the World Financial Center.
-A professional photographer is on hand for photos (packages start at $20), and all proceeds go to the New York Theatre Ballet.
+Santa, elves and reindeer are on hand at Santa’s Winter Garden at Brookfield Place in lower Manhattan.
+A professional photographer is on hand for photos (packages start at $20), and all proceeds go to Dancing Classrooms.
 The Battery Park City garden hosts Santa Dec.
 5-7 9am-1:30pm and 3-6pm.
 Lines can be long, and are capped if staff thinks not everyone will be accommodated, so be sure to arrive early.
 220 Vesey St.

 New York City Fire Museum